se-edu/guides/tutorials/javaFxPart1.md

         Label helloWorld = new Label("Hello World!"); // Creating a new Label control Scene scene = new Scene(helloWorld); // Setting the scene to be our Label

-        stage.setScene(scene); // Setting the stage to show our screen stage.show(); // Render the stage.
+        stage.setScene(scene); // Setting the stage to show our scene stage.show(); // Render the stage.
     }
 }